orendain/DemeoMods/HouseRules_Essentials/README.md

     },
   ```

-- __CardAdditionOverriddenRule__: Overrides the lists of cards which players receive from chests & karma
+- __CardAdditionOverridden__: Overrides the lists of cards which players receive from chests & karma
   - The default card allocation mechanism is intercepted changed to use a user-defined list of cards.
   - Config accepts Dictionary of PieceNames and lists of ability strings.. `{ "PieceName1": ["Ability1", "Ability2"], "PieceName2": ["Ability3", "Ability4"] }`